 My son is awesome.
-I taught him to play Magic: The Gathering, and I have NEVER won a game against him.
+Have I mentioned that I taught him to play Magic: The Gathering, and I have NEVER won a game against him?

 I've been a lone night clerk at a convenience store, a janitor, a nursing tech at a mental health facility, a consignment auction lackey, furniture assembler, graphic designer, retail department manager, unpaid farmhand, and a ditch digger for a septic tank company.

-After college, I worked six years for a Native American casino as both the IT manager and director of marketing (yes, at the same time--but I'm not bitter).
-After that, for a couple of years, I returned to my alma mater, but this time to write programs, maintain databases, and threaten to chuck troublesome servers out a third-story window.
+After college, I worked six years for a Native American casino as the IT manager, director of marketing, supervisor of the receptionist pool, orderer of office supplies, and (early on) sole graphic designer (yes, all at the same time--but I'm not bitter).
+After that, for a couple of years, I returned to my alma mater, but this time to write programs, maintain databases, and threaten to chuck troublesome network servers out a third-story window.
 (The same went for troublesome coworkers.)
 They fed me cookies and asked only that I stop submitting uniform requests with the word "Staff" scratched out and replaced with "Minion."